Loop24-AS/ls-rpi5/README.md

 # ls-rpi5
 ## Shell scripts and setup for using Raspberry Pi 5 as LoopSign player

 The starting point of the setup is a Raspberry Pi 5 running on Raspberry Pi OS Debian 12 (Bookworm) with desktop, using its default Wayfire Wayland compositor.
-Release date of the Raspberry Pi OS image is July 4 2024.
+Release date: July 4 2024.

 The image is burnt on a high speed 16 GB MicroSD card.
 Username: loopsign || Password: loop24